bamos/ecos.torch/README.md

 # License

 + ECOS is under the GPL and remains unmodified.
-+ This ECOS wrapper library is [Apache-licensed](https://github.com/bamos/ecos.torch/blob/master/LICENSE).
++ The original code in this repository (the ECOS bindings) is [Apache-licensed](https://github.com/bamos/ecos.torch/blob/master/LICENSE).